ChariotOfFLAME/DCS-StaticTemplateDuplicator/README.md

 - ✅ Automatically updates `"theatre"` values and saves modified copies
 - ✅ Select/Deselect All buttons for quick operations
 - ✅ Informative error handling and success dialogs
-- ✅ One-click build to `.exe` using PyInstaller

 ---